-In order to study the ecclesiastic and lay artefacts of silversmithery made by orthodox Christians in Constantinople during the Late Ottoman period, one should initially consult the catalogue of relics belonging to the Ecumenical Patriarchate, which was drafted in 1937 by G. Sotiriou.
+1. Research – Study In order to study the ecclesiastic and lay artefacts of silversmithery made by orthodox Christians in Constantinople during the Late Ottoman period, one should initially consult the catalogue of relics belonging to the Ecumenical Patriarchate, which was drafted in 1937 by G. Sotiriou.
 Moreover, a significant number of artefacts from Ottoman Constantinople can be found in ambries of monasteries located outside Turkey, as in Mount Athos, Patmos and St. Catherine Monastery of Mount Sinai, where artefacts made in other parts of the empire – not just the capital city – are also located.
 Moreover, a significant number of ecclesiastical silverware from Asia Minor, central Anatolia and the Black Sea, reached Greece along with the refugees after the population exchange between Greece and Turkey in 1923.
 All these today are scattered in private collections, the Benaki Museum, as well as the Byzantine and Christian Museum of Athens.
 Important studies by A. Ballian and Y. Ikonomaki-Papadopoulos, as well as catalogues for exhibitions and private collections –for example the publication of silverware from the K. Notaras collection by K. Korre-Zografou– offer valuable insight into the art of silversmithery as crafted by the Greek Asia Minor communities.
 The recent work by B. Pitarakis and G. Merantzas is dedicated to the art of silversmithery by Greeks of Constantinople during the Late Ottoman Period.
 Within the context of this study, the silverware of the collection owned by the late Sevgi Gönül is examined.
 These are currently exhibited at the Sadberk Hanım Museum of Constantinople.
-Moreover, the contribution of G. Kürkman’s work on the subject of Ottoman imperial ciphers (tuğra) on silver artefacts is valuable.1
+Moreover, the contribution of G. Kürkman’s work on the subject of Ottoman imperial ciphers (tuğra) on silver artefacts is valuable.1 2.
+Social and political context of silversmithery in Constantinople It is not possible to describe a full picture of the developments in Ottoman silversmithery before the 18th century.
+We do know, however, that until that time confiscation of material occurred frequently and that the aforementioned material was subsequently sent to the foundry.
+In 1789 the Sultan Abdülhamid I issued a decree forcing his non-Muslim subjects to surrender their silverware to the state.
+The Greek-Orthodox community was forced at the time to provide 5,000 okas (6,414.60 kg), the Armenian community 4,000 okas (5,131.70 kg) and the Jewish one 3,000 okas (3,848.80 kg).
+A similar decree had been issued earlier in 1755, while a third one was issued right after the ascension of Selim III to the throne, on April 1789.

 The Late Ottoman Period coincided with a time of modernization and europeanization; at that time a new era was introduced at the Ottoman Empire with regard to the social and political history of its non-Muslim subjects.
 Mahmud II embraced European habits and adopted a reform policy known as Tanzimât, which was characterized by favourable terms to other ethnic-religious minorities inhabiting the Empire.
 The old prohibition on the construction of new religious buildings was repealed and both the reconstruction and repair of churches was encouraged.
 This kind of favourable social and political climate assisted the development of a Greek-Orthodox “aristocracy” including merchants, medical doctors, lawyers and intellectuals.
 Many of them were members of the Greek Philological Association of Constantinople, founded in 1861, which produced important intellectual and charitable work.
 Both the aesthetics and demands of this particular social class, which kept close relations with Europe, notably influenced the construction and decoration of churches in the Ottoman capital.